Smriti1218/Smriti/README.md

-# Smriti this is my first repo
+# Smriti this is my first repository